coderefinery/git-intro/_episodes/05-branches.md

 keypoints:
   - A branch is a division unit of work, to be merged with other units of work.
   - Creating branches is simple in Git.
-  - Merging branches is often straightforward.
+  - Merging branches is typically straightforward.
   - A tag is a pointer to a moment in the history of a project.
 ---